Are You Overtraining Your Core?

 View All Section Pages

 Sit-ups.
 Planks.
 Superman.
 Core exercises are a common component of many fitness routines.
-Yet, focusing on your abdominals too much may be doing you more harm than good.
+However, focusing on your abdominals too much may be doing you more harm than good.

-Cooper Fitness Center Professional Fitness Trainers Tonya Gutch, MS, and Chris Parker, MS, explain the most common mistakes when it comes to overtraining your core and what you can do prevent it.
+Cooper Fitness Center Professional Fitness Trainers Tonya Gutch, MS, and Chris Parker, MS, explain the most common mistakes when it comes to overtraining your core and tips for prevention.

 How much is too much?